 This block listens for messages from Sigma and logs them using the message event.

-This function sends variable updates to Sigma and logs the outbound message.
+This function sends variable updates to Sigma and logs the inbound message.

 function setStoreRegion(region) {